 We moved so often that we decided to implement some rules to make our transitions easier.
 First, we decided to own nothing that couldn’t be moved by a single person.
 No more sleeper sofas, only chairs and sectionals.
 Second, we invested in reusable bins to eliminate the hunt for cardboard boxes.
 That alone significantly reduced the headaches.
 And third, we resolved to chuck or donate any non-seasonal item that we hadn’t touched in three months.
 But for some reason, certain items enjoyed immunity from that rule, like yearbooks.

 I was taught growing up that memories matter.
 You’ll want to re-read those grade school love letters.
 You’ll want to revisit those pictures from vacations.
 You’ll want to recapture your youth by looking through yearbooks.
 I’m now pushing 40 and you know what I never want to do?
 Any of those things.
 And yet, I lug boxes of this crap from place to place, having never looked at any of them for more than a few seconds.

 I even took a few minutes to glance through them, wondering how I would feel.
-Not surprisingly, I didn’t feel anything.
-I read notes from people I don’t remember or care about.
-I looked through pictures I don’t remember or care about.
+Much to my non-surprise, I didn’t feel a damn thing.
+I read notes and browsed pictures, all linked to people I don’t remember or care about.
 To be honest, it felt like snooping inside the life of a different person.
 And in a sense, I was.
-I’m not that person anymore, so why was I carrying him around?
+I’m not that person anymore, so why carry the baggage?

 That’s when I thought about Uncle Rico from Napoleon Dynamite, the ultimate man-child.
-I went to a small town high school where everybody married each other after graduation.
-I was one of the few that escaped and opted to explore the world, which expanded my perspective.
+I went to a small-town high school where everybody married each other after graduation.
+I was one of the lucky few who escaped, opting to explore the world and expand my horizon.
 Every year, that town gets smaller and smaller.
-I have grown as a human and I hunger for fresh insights.
-And as I fill my life with new experience, I have to make space by purging the backlog.
-In short, the yearbooks had to go.
+And yet, the relics get heavier and heavier.
+I realized that in order to make room for new experiences, I needed to shed the dead weight.